Clapham High Street railway station: Services

-The typical off-peak and peak service is four London Overground trains per hour to Clapham Junction and four trains per hour to Dalston Junction via Shoreditch High Street, joining the East London line at Surrey Quays.
+The typical off-peak and peak service on the Windrush line of the London Overground is four trains per hour to Clapham Junction and four trains per hour to Dalston Junction via Shoreditch High Street, joining the East London line at Surrey Quays.

 Until 8 December 2012, Clapham High Street was served by a twice-hourly Southern service between London Victoria and London Bridge.

 From 9 December 2012, London Overground services began operating between Clapham Junction and Surrey Quays, completing the orbital route around London.
 As a result, all Southern services were withdrawn and replaced with London Overground services, with four trains calling per hour.